pyprojectx/pyprojectx/docs/docs/config/tools.md

     Updating all tools to the latest version is then as simple as running `px --lock` again.
     In case of conflicts or issues with a new version, you can always revert to the previous version of the lock file.

+!!! note "Supporting multiple python versions"

+    Make sure to run `px --lock` using the minimum supported python version for your project.
+    This prevents the lock file from containing dependencies that are incompatible with older python versions.

 ### Pinning tool versions in _pyproject.toml_
 You can also pin tool versions in _pyproject.toml_: